viktor-kindrat/cloud-lab-2/docs/deployment.md

 Once the workflow completes, the application becomes available through the load balancer DNS name output by Terraform.

+Health checks:
+- The Application Load Balancer is configured to probe path "/" and treat 200-399 as healthy.
+- The application exposes health endpoints at "/", "/health", and "/healthz" which return HTTP 200 with JSON {"status":"ok"}.

 ## 4. Ongoing maintenance

 - Re-run `terraform apply` whenever you need to modify infrastructure-level settings (for example CPU/memory, scaling, networking, or environment variables).
 Application-level changes should be handled by GitHub Actions deployments.